Colposcopy: Information for women

 Kia ora and welcome

 This information is for women referred to colposcopy (kol-poss-kapee).
-Usually this is because of an abnormal cervical screening test, but it could also be because your smear taker recommends your cervix is checked.
+Usually this is because of an abnormal cervical screening test, but it could also be because your health provider recommends your cervix is checked.

-The results of your cervical screening test have been sent to the National Cervical Screening Programme and your doctor or smear taker.
+The results of your cervical screening test have been sent to your health provider.
 Your nearest clinic has sent you a letter to arrange a colposcopy appointment.

 What is a colposcopy

-You will be sent an appointment for a colposcopy at a public hospital.
-This is free if you are eligible to receive public health care in New Zealand.
+Colposcopy at a public hospital is free if you are eligible to receive public health care in New Zealand.

 During a colposcopy a specialist uses a microscope to check the cells in your cervix.